 5. Assess your performance

-There is nothing called a perfect strategy, and you will have to monitor your plans compared to your targets.
-Every time you assess your routine, you can modify and rework the loopholes.
+Nothing is called a perfect strategy, and you must monitor your plans compared to your targets.
+However, you can modify and rework the loopholes every time you assess your routine.

 Get Advantage of Advanced Email Analytics